lavague-ai/LaVague/docs/docs/learn/debug-tools.md

 # Debug tools

-Some simple tools are built-in into LaVague to help you debug agents.
-Some external tools can also be used.
-This document provides an overview of basic debugging tools and a full example setup.
+This page provides an overview of the basic built-in debugging tools we provide and a full example setup.

 ## Using Chrome debug tools

-You can bind LaVague to a Chrome instance launched in debug mode.
-This often helps avoiding CAPTCHAs.
+You can bind LaVague to an existing Chrome instance launched in debug mode.
+This can help avoiding CAPTCHAs and allows you to leverage your session settings and passwords.

 ### Launching Chrome in debug